jac459/meta/README.md

  ```

 This will run the meta in the opened terminal window.
 The start option '{"LogSeverity":"VERBOSE"}' will give you an awfull lot of logs. \
 You can now go to your NEEO app and search for new devices.
-As a keyword you can use "meta" to find the related drivers.
-Also you can install and (test)run a driver if you wish. \
+As a keyword you can use "meta" to find the related device drivers.
+Also you can install and (test)run a device if you wish. \
 As soon as you close the the terminal window the meta will stop running.
 Therefore it is recommended to use pm2 for running the driver (chapter 4). \
 If you need to run the meta in the terminal for some reason you can type (please make sure you are not running it in pm2 at the same time):
  ```